-Once the school year is started, the PCR/RCR online process in PeopleSoft will be used, starting in mid-August.
-RAM is frozen for the 2017-18 school year on Oct.
-27, 2017.
+Once the school year is started, the PCR/RCR online process in PeopleSoft will be used, starting in early to mid-August.
+RAM is frozen for the 2018-19 school year on Oct.
+26, 2018.
 Principals must complete the on-line RAM Change Request (RCR) Form and Position Change Request (PCR) Form in PeopleSoft when requesting any position changes (such as additions, reductions, increases, decreases, etc.) to their current FTE.
 The RAM Change Request Form allows principals to calculate the cost of the change contemplated and contains information required to process the staff change.
 If you are unsure whether or not staffing will permit a change, contact your staffing consultant.
+Final changes to RAM for any school year is June 15th.